Consent Management: A Guide to Compliance & Best Practices

 (WP Cookie Consent is an excellent choice as it is Google-certified and supports IAB TCF 2.2 compliance.)

-2. Install & Configure—If you are using WP Cookie Consent, you can install it as a WordPress plugin and customize the banner, consent settings, and cookie categories.
+2. Install & Configure – If you are using WP Cookie Consent, you can install it as a GDPR WordPress plugin.
+Customize the banner, consent settings, and cookie categories.

 3. Enable Auto-Scanning – Allow the CMP to scan and categorize cookies used on your site.

-4. Publish and Monitor—Once set up, activate the CMP and monitor consent logs to ensure compliance with privacy laws.
+4. Publish & Monitor – Once set up, activate the CMP and monitor consent logs to ensure compliance with privacy laws.

 Best CMP Tools in the Market